Score-Inc/AnimeGamePatch/README.md

 # AnimeGamePatch
-For who have Android 8 or crash issue can try use this Patch.<br />
 This Patch using [apk-mitm](https://github.com/shroudedcode/apk-mitm)<br />
-<br />Feel free dm me on [Telegram](https://t.me/ElashXander) If you want need help how to use this or have issue install
 - [x] No Root
 - [x] Root
 - [ ] Install Mitmproxy with pipx